edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     * `security-secret-store`
     * `security-proxy`

-    Device and app service snaps provide a similar functionality using the `auto-start` option.
+    Device and app service snaps provide a similar functionality using the `autostart` option.

     This is particularly useful when seeding the snap from a [Gadget](https://snapcraft.io/docs/gadget-snap) on an [Ubuntu Core](https://ubuntu.com/core) system.